Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 #### Tip \#3: Use your data dictionary to add content validation to variables

 This step is crucial to ensuring you collect valid data for open-ended response questions.
 For example, if your variable type is numeric according to your data dictionary, you do not want to allow text entry.
 If your allowable variable range is only 10-20, you do not want to allow values outside of that range.
 If you do not add this validation to your data collection tool, you run the risk of potentially collecting unusable data or at best, messy data that requires lots of additional data cleaning.
 You can add validation in Qualtrics by selecting “Add validation” and then selecting the type of validation you want, for instance “Content type”.
-From there you can add more information, such as “Content type” = “Number” and set a minimum and maximum range for the question.
+From there you can add more information, such as “Content type” is “Number” and set a minimum and maximum range for the question.

 <img src="img/valid.PNG" width="386" style="display: block; margin: auto;" />